mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 2. Save a portion (from...to...) of the channel;
 3. Save the displayed information in a text file;
 4. Close the window.

-There are 3 main columns of information, related to amplitude, clipping and volume.

 #### Amplitude